-Gei General services that our plan pays for What you must pay
+General services that our plan pays for What you must pay

 Č Health and wellness education programs \$0

 The plan has a range of health and wellness education programs activities for members, their family members, and other informal caregivers.
 Some examples of topics that may be covered are:

 Self-management for chronic conditions

 Quitting smoking

 Preventing falls

 Caregiver support

-Nutrition
+• Nutrition

 Alcohol and drug abuse

 Managing your medications

-Fitness
+• Fitness

 Plan provides reimbursement for eligible members up to \$250 per year for gym memberships and fitness classes.

 Disease planning

 Preparing for emergencies

 Health education

 In-Home safety assessment

 Telemonitoring services

 Telemonitoring equipment monitors weight, blood pressure, blood oxygen and glucose levels of members.

 Nurse Advice Call Line.
 Available 24 hours a day, 7 days a week, 365 days a year

 Post discharge In-home Medication Reconciliation

 Disease Management such as Diabetes Management programs.

 Gei neral services that our plan pays for What you must pay Hearing services \$0 The plan pays for hearing and balance tests done by your provider.
 These tests tell you whether you need medical treatment.
 They are covered as outpatient care when you get them from a physician, audiologist, or other qualified provider.
-The plan also covers the following: One routine hearing exam every calendar year.
+One routine hearing exam every calendar year.
 One hearing aid fitting/evaluation every calendar year.
 One hearing aid per calendar year.
 The plan provides reimbursement up to a maximum plan coverage amount of \$1,250 every calendar year for hearing aids.
-If you have a cochlear implant or a surgically implanted hearing device, the plan pays for replacement parts. ~ HIV screening \$0 The plan pays for one HIV screening exam every 12 months for people who: ask for an HIV screening test, or are at increased risk for HIV infection.
+If you have a cochlear implant or a surgically implanted hearing device, the plan pays for replacement parts. Č HIV screening \$0 The plan pays for one HIV screening exam every 12 months for people who: ask for an HIV screening test, or are at increased risk for HIV infection.
 Members who have HIV or AIDS can get extra services by joining a Community Long Term Care (CLTC) waiver program.
 Refer to Chapter 3, Section F, page 40 for more information about services for members who qualify.

-Ger neral services that our plan pays for What you must pay Home health agency care Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.
+Ge neral services that our plan pays for What you must pay Home health agency care Before you can get home health services, a doctor must tell us you need them, and they must be provided by a home health agency.
 Prior authorization (approval in advance) is required.
-Please contact the plan for details.
-The copay is \$3.30 for personal care services covered only by Healthy Connections Medicaid.
-The plan will pay for the following services, and maybe other services not listed here: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week).
-Physical therapy, occupational therapy, and speech therapy medicala.
-Medical and social services Medical equipment and supplies (including, but not limited to, incontinence supplies) The copay is \$0 for home health services covered by Medicare.
+Please contact the plan for The plan will pay for the following services, and maybe other services not listed here: details.
+The copay is \$3.30 Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week). for personal care services covered only by Healthy Connections Medicaid.
+Physical therapy, occupational therapy, and speech therapy The copay is \$0 for Medical and social services home health services Medical equipment and supplies (including, but not limited to, incontinence supplies) covered by Medicare.
 The copay is \$0 for incontinence supplies covered only by Healthy Connections Medicaid.